-The School's Governing Board shall develop and adhere to policies for the School's financial management.
-The School's current policies must be posted on the School's official website.
-These policies shall allow the School to maintain and implement appropriate governance and management procedures and financial controls which shall include, but not be limited to:
+The SCHOOL'S Governing Board shall develop and adhere to policies for the SCHOOL'S financial management.
+The SCHOOL'S current policies must be posted on the SCHOOL'S official website.
+These policies shall allow the SCHOOL to maintain and implement appropriate governance and management procedures and financial controls which shall include, but not be limited to:

-- (a).
-Development and monitoring of annual budgets; - (b).
-Implementation of payroll procedures that adhere to collective bargaining requirements and state leave policies; - (c).
-Maintenance of asset registers and financial procedures for grants in accordance with applicable federal and state law; - (d).
-Preparation, review, and monitoring of all financial reporting requirements; and - (e).
+- 1. Development and monitoring of annual budgets; - 2.
+Implementation of payroll procedures that adhere to collective bargaining requirements and state leave policies; - 3.
+Maintenance of asset registers and financial procedures for grants in accordance with applicable federal and state law; - 4.
+Preparation, review, and monitoring of all financial reporting requirements; and - 5.
 Implementation of internal accounting procedures and controls for receipts, disbursements, purchases, payroll, inventory, use of credit cards, debit cards, and fixed assets.